 Doctor Who is the longest-running science fiction TV series in history, airing initially from 1963 to 1989.
 New Dr Who show started in 2005.
 The present Doctor is played by Matt Smith.
 The next Doctor is Peter Capaldi.
 Doctor Who will return to our screens on BBC on 23rd November 2013 with the 50th Anniversary Special.

 The TV show is based on the character 'the Doctor', a mysterious traveller whose TARDIS can take him and his companion(s) anywhere in time and space offering a huge potential for stories.
 The Doctor is a Time Lord and comes from the planet Gallifrey in the constellation of Kasterborous.
 He has 13 lives and can regenerate.
 The regenerations has allowed the change of the lead actor and this flexibility has led to the longevity of Doctor Who.

 (1963-1966) William Hartnell

-Doctor was in London in the 1960s.
+blends in with its surroundings.
 Because of the malfunctioning

 circuit, the Tardis is permanently stuck in the shape of a Police